 The next phase is the transitional phase.
 At this juncture, we let patients integrate with the ‘real world’ while providing them with 30 hours of therapy a week.
 The final step is the launch phase.
 During this time, patients go back to their jobs and families knowing they have the support they need when they need it.

 Addiction is a terrible disease that is usually linked to an underlying mental condition.
 If your addiction is caused by PTSD, EMDR for PTSD can be effective in relieving your anxiety and your dependency issues.
 It will allow you to be happier in your personal and professional life.

 Why deal with addiction when help is available?
-Blueprints for Recovery is here when you are ready to reach out.
+The PAC Program is here when you are ready to reach out.
 Call today and take a positive step in starting over.

 If you or a loved one needs help, please call us at